tmilliman/sirpy2/README.md

     <data directory>/info/landmasks/msf-NAm.sir.lmask

 where `<data directory>` specifies both where the output geotiffs will be written and where the script will look for the landmask files.
+By default the `<data directory>` is set to the current working directory.
 The output GeoTIFF files are organized by region and by year in a sub-directory of the data dir called `geotiffs`.

     usage: sir2geotiff [-h] [-v] [-d DATADIR] infile